BatuhanAksoyy/lyceris/README.md

 ## About The Project

 Lyceris is written with functional programming paradigm to achieve simplicity.
-It supports Microsoft authentication, loaders like Fabric, Quilt (more will be implemented soon), multi-threaded control system and download parallelism.
+It supports Microsoft authentication, loaders like Fabric, Quilt, Forge and NeoForge, multi-threaded control system and download parallelism.
 It also automatically downloads necessary Java version.
 Library name comes from a character from Sword Art Online anime.

 ## Supported Mod Loaders
 - [X] Forge (Above version 1.12.2)